0-Gixty-0/Grupp-11-OOPP/README.md

 #### Tutorial
 This feature does not require a tutorial since it doesnt have functionality for the player other than visual

+### TAS-20: Create Tile Designs For Terrain Types
+Date of completion: 08/11/2023
+Completed by: Erik Andreasson

+Create tile designs for different types of terrain meaning that we should create unique tiles that have different appearance and color.
+At this point in development only two tile designs are necessary for future tasks, That being a land tile and a sea tile.

+#### What
+Created two PNGS:s using pixel-art that represent a land tile and a water tile respectively

+#### How
+I completed the task by creating two PNG:s with the same dimensions 16x16 pixels.

+#### Why
+I created the two PNG:s separately filling the entire 16x16 area.
+I did this in orde to allow for different ways to access the tile image.
+We may create a tile set containing all tiles and we may not.
+With this approach we keep our options open which is important this early in development.

+#### Tutorial
+This feature does not require a tutorial since it doesn't have functionality for the player other than visual